umangchaudhry/DSCaseStudy2-Credit-Fraud/README.md

     3. HTML files - (add something here plz)

 ## ipynb file description
-        In order to run the notebook file below, you might need to download the dataset and save it under corresponding folder.
+        In order to run the notebook file below, you might need to download the dataset and save it under corresponding address.

     1.XGBoost_and_GDB_Model.ipynb